node-real/community_kb/node/Enhanced API.md

 #### Token holder account addresses

-The API returns a list of token holder account addresses using the contract address and token Id as parameters.
+When calling this API, it returns a list of token holder account addresses using the contract address and token Id as parameters.

+Aside from blockchain explorers use case, another use of this API is for NFT projects to track the current holders of their NFT.
+Projects who usually keep track of these account addresses give the owner of these addresses special rewards during events and sometimes token airdrops as well.

 #### Request Body